 Professor Rod Taylor of the University of Glasgow, says “Winning this prestigious award will help bring further recognition of the impact of heart failure, the importance of rehabilitation, and the urgent need for NHS commissioners and providers to improve access with programmes such as REACH-HF.
 With less than 1 in 10 heart failure patients participating in rehabilitation even before the outbreak of COVID-19, we anticipate that REACH-HF will help to make a significant impact on the poor uptake”

 Professor Colin Greaves of the University of Birmingham’s School of Sport, Exercise and Rehabilitation Science, says: “The REACH-HF programme is designed to address the needs and concerns of each individual patient.
-It draws on a wealth of patient experience, it includes wisdom and advice from the UK’s top cardiac rehabilitation specialists and is supercharged with latest behavioural science.
+It draws on a wealth of patient experience, it includes wisdom and advice from the UK’s top cardiac rehabilitation specialists and is supercharged with the latest behavioural science.
 We are delighted to see this recognised by the BMJ judging panel – and hope the REACH-HF home based rehab programme will be a big part of the future of cardiac rehabilitation.”

 Through the REACH-HF programme, cardiac nurses visit patients (and any caregivers present) in their homes to introduce the programme and then provide telephone support.
 The intervention includes discussion of self-care activities including symptom management, chair-based exercises, a walking plan and relaxation exercises.
 Patients are given an interactive booklet designed to facilitate learning from experience by recording symptoms and self-care activities and a support manual.